 Who We Are

 The Mountain View-Los Altos High School Foundation is a California Nonprofit Public Benefit 501(c)3 corporation.
-Its board of directors raises funds to support essential academic programs which foster student success in Mountain View and Los Altos High Schools.
-All donations are tax deductible (Tax ID 94- 2848246).
+Its board of directors raises funds to support essential and innovative academic programs which benefit all students in Mountain View and Los Altos High Schools.
+Donations are tax deductible (Tax ID 94- 2848246).

 Short Subject Videos>